rozek/svelte-drag-and-drop-actions/README.md

 HTML5 Drag-and-Drop allows web applications to provide a visual user interface for transfering data between HTML elements or exchanging data with a browser's environment.
 Using HTML5 Drag-and-Drop for the *operation* of an application (i.e. the repositioning, resizing or reordering of elements) is difficult and suffers from some browser-specific bugs.

-Instead of fully re-implementing the visual operation of web applications with mouse and touch gestures (as done in [agnostic-draggable](https://github.com/rozek/agnostic-draggable) or [svelte-dnd-action](https://github.com/isaacHagoel/svelte-dnd-action)), `svelte-drag-and-drop-actions` builds upon already existing HTML5 Drag-and-Drop functionality and simply extends it.
+Instead of fully re-implementing the visual operation of web applications with mouse and touch gestures (as done in [agnostic-draggable](https://github.com/rozek/agnostic-draggable)), `svelte-drag-and-drop-actions` builds upon already existing HTML5 Drag-and-Drop functionality and simply extends it.
 The result is a lightweight package with a surprisingly simple programming interface.
 (And because this module is tree-shakable, using the plain dragging functionality only - i.e., without support for dropping - will reduce the import size even further)

 **NPM users**: please consider the [Github README](https://github.com/rozek/javascript-interface-library/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)